-The area of Multi-objective optimisation of components and systems comprises integrated development processes for application-wide product engineering along the value chain including modelling, constraint management, multi-criteria, cross-domain optimisation and standardised interfaces.
-Furthermore, it deals with consistent and complete co-design and integrated simulation of IC, package and board in the application context and modular design of 2.5 and 3D integrated systems (reuse, 3D IPs, COTS and supply chain integration, multi-criteria design space exploration for performance, cost, power, reliability, etc...)
+The area of Multi-objective optimisation of components, systems and software running on SoS comprise integrated development processes for application-wide product engineering along the value chain.
+This includes modelling, constraint management, multi-criteria, cross-domain optimisation and standardised interfaces.
+Furthermore, it deals with consistent and complete co-design and integrated simulation of IC, package and board in the application context and modular design of 2.5 and 3D integrated systems (reuse, 3D IPs, COTS and supply chain integration, multi-criteria design space exploration for performance, cost, power, reliability, etc...).